mazon1/Streamlit-Apps/README.md

 The objective of this project is to perform an exploratory data analysis on the dataset and build machine learning models to predict the total sales and customer ratings.
 [Link to Supermarket App](https://mazon1-streamlit-apps-supermarket-lhmjbx.streamlit.app/)

-## Iris Model
-This application is based on the famous Iris dataset [Iris App](https://mazon1-iris-app-wcsd77.streamlit.app/)

 # Requirements